The Skinny on Yarn Weight for Crocheters

 So many factors go into choosing the right yarn for your crochet projects, with yarn weight being a huge part of the decision.
 With all your new knowledge about yarn weights and their uses, what weight do you want to explore?

 Look for new-to-you yarn weights and fibers and pick up a skein as they go on sale.
 This will go a long way in helping you determine your preferred weights for your favorite projects.
-Need some guidance on where to find these great yarns?
-Learn about 10 of my favorite places to buy yarn online!
+Need a little more guidance on different yarn weights and the best projects for each?
+Check out this video, which breaks down yarn categories even further:

 Learn Even More!